- Posted on: Aug 15 2019

 Avulsion happens when the nerve is torn from the spinal cord.
 This cannot be repaired, but Dr. Seruya may be able to splice a donor nerve from another nerve of the child.

 Most cases of Erb’s palsy heal on their own within the first three months of the baby’s life.
 If that has not happened by the six-month mark, Dr. Seruya may opt to perform microsurgery for a nerve graft or a nerve transfer to restore some function to the arm.

 If your child has weakness or loss of feeling in one arm, or if he or she has partial or total paralysis in one arm, these could be signs of Erb’s palsy.
-Please call us at the Los Angeles Nerve Institute in our pediatric side at (323) 361-5682 to schedule an appointment.
+Please call us at the Los Angeles Nerve Institute at (310) 423-2129 to schedule an appointment.